Stand by Me (film): Casting

 Feldman recalled how his home life translated into his onscreen character: "[Most kids aren't] thinking they're going to get hit by their parents because they're not doing well enough in school, which will prevent them from getting a work permit, which will prevent them from being an actor."
 O'Connell agreed that he was cast based on how his personality fit the role, saying "Rob wanted us to understand our characters.
 He interviewed our characters. [...]
 I tried to stay like Vern and say the stupid things Vern would.
 I think I was Vern that summer."
 Reiner and the producers interviewed more than 70 boys for the four main roles, out of more than 300 who auditioned; Phoenix originally read for the part of Gordie Lachance.
 Ethan Hawke auditioned for Chris Chambers.

 Before filming began, Reiner put the four main actors together for two weeks to play games from Viola Spolin's Improvisation for the Theater (which Reiner called "the bible" of theater games) and build camaraderie.
-As a result, a friendship developed between the actors.
-Wheaton would recall "When you saw the four of us being comrades, that was real life, not acting."
+As a result, a friendship developed among the actors.
+Wheaton would later recall, "When you saw the four of us being comrades, that was real life, not acting."

-Before settling on Richard Dreyfuss as the narrator (and the role of the adult Gordie), Reiner considered David Dukes, Ted Bessell, and Michael McKean.
+Before settling on Richard Dreyfuss to portray the adult Gordie, Reiner considered David Dukes, Ted Bessell, and Michael McKean.

 Filming

-Principal photography began on June 17, 1985, and ended on August 23, 1985.
+Principal photography began on June 17 and ended on August 23, 1985.

 Parts of the film were shot in Brownsville, Oregon, which stood in for the fictional town of Castle Rock.
-The town was selected for its small-town 1950s ambience.
-Approximately 100 local residents were employed as extras.
+Located between Salem and Eugene, the town was selected for its small-town 1950s ambience; approximately 100 local residents were employed as extras.

 The "barf-o-rama" scene was also filmed in Brownsville.
 A local bakery supplied the pies and extra filling, which was mixed with large-curd cottage cheese to simulate the vomit.
 The quantity of simulated vomit varied per person, from as much as 5 gal during the triggering event to as little as 1/16 gal.

+The scene where Teddy tries to dodge a train was filmed on McCloud River Railroad 19.